Skip to Main Content

 DL Coaches should be student employees.
 There may be circumstances under which a department considers hiring a retired employee or current staff member in the coach role.
 Please consult with HR on the correct process in those cases.

-Other questions about hiring an academic coach should be referred to Human Resources.
+Other questions about hiring a DL Coach should be referred to Human Resources.
 Hiring resources are also located on the HR website.

 Undergraduate and other non-GA DL Coaches